LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/project-completion-looking-at-what-we-ve-done.md

 * a summary of the potential technology solutions that are available with their individual advantages and disadvantages of each
 * a set of case studies drawn from participating councils

-We've now reached the end of the project, and these deliverables are now available below or via our [project resources page](https://localdigitalchatbots.github.io/project-resources/)
+We've now reached the end of the project, and all these deliverables are now available below or via our [project resources page](https://localdigitalchatbots.github.io/project-resources/)

+But this project has been more than just producing a set of reports;

+* We've trained a batch of staff in councils about the basics of user research and how to present their findings
+* We've had councils undertake user research interviews for the first time, and given them a set of tools to become more self-sufficient in this area
+* We've worked collaboratively to support each other and share the outcomes of our research

 ## Project deliverables